 -

-they have sent you a notice giving you 30 days to pay the amount.
+They have sent you a notice giving you 30 days to pay the amount.

 -

-the 30 days have passed, and you haven’t paid the amount or made an arrangement to pay.
+The 30 days have passed, and you haven’t paid the amount or made an arrangement to pay.

 So why do lenders care so much about late repayments?